-An outpatient therapy program that specializes in treatment of children who have mental and behavioral disorders has shown to be one of the most effective interventions for children and their families.
-Your doctor may suggest enrolling in a program like Ascent to help your child learn the skills necessary to live with ADHD.
+An outpatient therapy care that specializes in the treatment of children who have mental and behavioral disorders has shown to be one of the most effective interventions for children and their families.
+Your doctor may suggest enrolling in a treatment center and mental health clinic like Ascent to help your child learn the skills necessary to live with ADHD.
 Through a schedule of therapies provided by a treatment staff that has helped many children who similarly struggle with ADHD, your child will be able to begin the process of learning to live with ADHD.
 Conducting therapy on an outpatient basis will allow your child the ability to remain in school so that he or she is able to practice some of the techniques for social skills and other ways of managing ADHD in the scholastic setting.
 This can boost feelings of self-worth, fitting in, and success in their struggle with the disorder.

 Treatment Options for ADHD at Ascent Children’s Health Services

-Upon referral and entry into our unique program, our multidisciplinary team will perform a variety of developmental assessments upon your child.
+On referral and entry into our unique treatment center and mental health clinic, our multidisciplinary team will perform a variety of developmental assessments upon your child.
 These assessments will allow us to gain a better picture of the specific challenges that your child faces and how we can best approach these challenges together.
-Our multidisciplinary team of licensed, experienced, and qualified staff include developmental pediatricians, pediatric psychologists, psychological examiners, licensed counselors, social workers, audiologists, dieticians, early childhood developmental specialists, developmental technicians, and licensed therapists – including occupational therapists, speech therapists, and physical therapists.
+Our multidisciplinary team of licensed, experienced, and qualified staff includes developmental pediatricians, pediatric psychologists, psychological examiners, licensed counselors, social workers, audiologists, dieticians, early childhood developmental specialists, developmental technicians, and licensed therapists – including occupational therapists, speech therapists, and physical therapists.
 If your child is between the ages of 2 and 6, annual assessments will be performed to determine how your child is doing and the continued need for intervention.
-We provide individualized interventions based upon your child’s needs and will continually assess their efficacy.
+We provide individualized interventions based on your child’s needs and will continually assess their efficacy.

 Good nutrition: Studies have shown that a proper diet can make a world of difference in managing ADHD.
 Our dietician will work with you to suggest meals high in omega-3 fatty acids, which can help to improve impulsivity and concentration.
 We’ll ensure that even snacks have complex carbohydrates and protein to help increase alertness and decrease hyperactivity.
 We’ll also work to help you create a meal schedule that ensures your child has snacks or meals no more than 3 hours apart, to minimize irritability and support concentration and focus.